Bivektamu/amazon-clone/README.md

 # Amazon Clone

 Amazon Clone project is a clone of a Amazon web app.
+It is a complete full stack project with proper authentication, cart, order and payment sytem integrated.

-Web technology includes React, CSS3, HTML5, JavaScript, ES6, firebase and git.
+Web technology includes React, CSS3, HTML5, JavaScript, ES6, firebase, RESTful api, axios, NoSQL database architecture, and git.

-This repository consists of only frontend aspect of the project.

-## Available Scripts

-In the project directory, you can run:

-### npm install

-Installs all client dependencies required for project.

-### npm run build

-Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ## App Info